Guided WILD CAVING

 Layer # 1 should be comfortable and appropriate for the outside air temperature, and something that can get slightly dirty (shorts or pants, shirt, sneakers or light boots).
 Layer #1 clothing should also be made of synthetic fabric and not cotton.
 Synthetic fabrics dry more quickly, wick water away from your skin, and can keep you warm even when you are wet!

-Layer # 2 will be coveralls that we provide everyone in your group provided they are at least 4' tall and no taller than 6'5" tall.
+Layer # 2 will be coveralls that we provide to everyone in your group provided they are at least 4' tall and no taller than 6'5" tall.

 If you have participants in your group below 4' or above 6'5", please have them bring a pair of pants and a long sleeve shirt that can be put on right over their other clothing.
-They should keep in mind that these clothes will get very dirty and possibly torn.
+They should keep in mind that these clothes will get very dirty, muddy, and possibly torn.
 Note: caves stay around 56 degrees all year long.

 What To Pack?